Nice to meet you.

 • Con: This style can also lead to dissatisfaction when you don’t give enough guidance or when change is only happening for the sake of change.
 Your team may not want to learn new things if you lack proficiency.

 • Best for: When personal and business growth is your goal, use this leadership style.
-It may be helpful if you want to encourage confidence in you and the team members.
+It may be helpful to encourage confidence in you and the team members.

 10. Visionary

-The visionary leadership style is also called authoritative leadership style.
-As a visionary leader, you constantly spread your vision, and you take time explaining your thinking often.
+The visionary leadership style is also called the authoritative leadership style.
+As a visionary leader, you constantly spread your vision and explain your thinking often.
 Your focus is not on giving instructions.
 You preferably want team members to follow you, and you lead by example.
-Furthermore, you have a clear understanding of what challenges you must overcome to reach your vision.
+Furthermore, you clearly understand what challenges you must overcome to reach your vision.

 Example: You repeatedly talk about the vision of the company and its impact on the current status quo.

-• Pro: Your clear vision and constant communication leads to clarity and alignment.
+• Pro: Your clear vision and constant communication lead to clarity and alignment.
 The vision itself can also be very inspiring and motivating for your team members.

-• Best for: When you work on something innovative, and towards a bigger goal, this leadership style may be suited for you.
+• Best for: When you work on something innovative and move towards a bigger goal, this leadership style may be suited for you.
 It may also be helpful if you want to attract great talent that shares your vision.

-The styles of leadership show how you can act and interact with your team members.
+Leadership styles show how you can act and interact with your team members.
 However, there are different individuals, situations, goals, and companies.
-In a practical world, choosing one leadership style and sticking to it all the time, will make you a less effective leader.
-In order to be a super-effective leader, the following five steps enable you to get the most out of the concept of leadership styles.
+In a practical world, choosing one leadership style and sticking to it always will make you a less effective leader.
+To be a super-effective leader, the following five steps enable you to get the most out of leadership styles.

 different leadership styles